How to become an actuary

 Step 3 - Find a trainee position

 Join an actuarial firm and develop your skills while you qualify.
-Your careers adviser can help, and you can download a Directory of actuarial employers offering work experience or graduate trainee positions, or visit the actuaries pages of the Inside Careers website.
+Your careers adviser can help, and you can download a Directory of actuarial employers offering work experience or graduate trainee positions.
 There is no age limit for joining the profession.
 If you're interested in changing from another career or profession, we usually recommend you undertake one or two of our examinations independently, to assess your skills.
 Your experience in your current career may be valuable to an actuarial firm, and you may wish to contact actuarial employers directly to discuss your potential.

 Step 4 - Register as an actuarial student and gain your qualifications